• Skip to primary navigation

 Warning: this recipe is dangerous.
 Not only is it one heck of a crowd-pleaser, but your family and friends will be kicking down your front door for a seat at your dinner table.
 Heed my words.

-Originally featured in our cooking app (and later, in our first cookbook, Nom Nom Paleo: Food for Humans), this is a burger recipe that heaps umami on top of umami.
+Featured in our first cookbook, Nom Nom Paleo: Food for Humans, this is a burger recipe that heaps umami on top of umami.
 These days, more and more restaurants and food pros are grinding bacon with beef to form their special burger blends, but like many of you, I don’t have a meat grinder on hand in my kitchen.
-My solution?
-Freeze the bacon, roughly chop it, and then pulse it in your food processor before mixing it with ground beef.
-(Remember to use sugar-free bacon to keep it Whole30-friendly!)
-Plus, I add cooked-and-cooled minced mushrooms for an extra blast of flavor power.

 I usually eat these burgers in a lettuce wrap…